jackdcasey/uup/README.md

 # uup (You Up?)

-A modern and lightweight ping alternative for macOS
+A fast and lightweight ping alternative for macOS 🏎

 ```
 ~ ❯ uup github.com:443